 To help chatbot designers and developers build the best AI chatbots, Juji has made the handling of complex user questions super easy.
 One just needs to define a multi-step Q&A flow, similar to defining a main chat flow.
 A Q&A flow also functions like the main chat flow, supporting all the powerful functions, such as detecting user sentiment and personalizing messages based on user characteristics.
 The only difference is that a multi-step Q&A flow can be activated anytime during a conversation to provide users with just-in-time help.

-If you want to see more of such powerful Q&A response in action, checkout this YouTube video.
+If you want to see more of such powerful Q&A response in action, check out this YouTube video.
+The Q&A Board also provides real-time notifications, see how you can continue to evolve your powerful chatbot.